|Available substitute||2 substitute/s available|

 - you are planning a surgery or any procedure.

-- The tablets must not be exposed to light and moisture as it becomes less active.
-Allopurinol must be kept out of children’s reach.
+Allylestrenol tablets and oral suspension must be stored in a cool and dry place.
+Allylestrenol must not be exposed to light and moisture as it becomes less active.
+Allylestrenol must be kept out of children’s reach.

-It is better to avoid alcohol while taking Allopurinol as the medicine potentiates the effect of alcohol.
+It is better to avoid alcohol while taking Allylestrenol as the medicine potentiates the effect of alcohol.

 The contents of this website are for informational purposes only and not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Please seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Do not disregard professional medical advice or delay in seeking it because of something you have read on this website.